meoblast001/meosite/blog/2016-04-04-changing_the_way_i_write_software.md

 programming which respects the mathematical definition of a function and declares what data is instead of specifying instructions to generate it.
-In Clojure you still have parts of your code where you do a lot of imperative operations with possible side-effects (this term will be explained in this post), but generally Clojure is designed to promote declarative programming, and the code I wrote in Clojure at the time was more declarative and functional than any code I had written until that time.
+In Clojure you still have parts of your code where you do a lot of imperative operations with possible side effects (this term will be explained in this post), but generally Clojure is designed to promote declarative programming, and the code I wrote in Clojure at the time was more declarative and functional than any code I had written until that time.